DO-Nozuka/Minis/README.md

 Why
 ----------------------------------------------------------------
-I need to get PitchBend and ProgramChange.
+I need to get PitchBend, ProgramChange and more functions.

 How To Install
 ----------------------------------------------------------------